 Introducing the Villas Worldwide range of private villas on Saint Barthelemy.
 Holiday homes with private pools for self-catered family holidays in St Barts.

-The beautiful island of Saint Barthelemy basks in the Caribbean sunshine 200 kilometres from Guadeloup and 25 kilometres from Saint-Martin.
+The beautiful island of Saint Barthelemy basks in the Caribbean sunshine 200 kilometres from Guadeloupe and 25 kilometres from Saint-Martin.
 The island was named after the brother of Christopher Columbus who first discovered it in 1493.
-The island is a French overseas community, though it draws most of its influence from the neighboring American Virgin Islands.
+The island is a French overseas community, though it draws most of its influence from the neighbouring American Virgin Islands.